Dildarnagar: Medieval period

+Seorai, located near Dildarnagar of Ghazipur, witnessed a tragic historical event during the reign of Mughal Emperor Shah Alam I. On 16th Muharram (Tuesday, 1710-11 CE), Kunwar Dheer Singh (Muhammad Bahrmand Khan), the faujdar of Chainpur and the son of zamindar Muhammad Deendar Khan of Dildarnagar, was martyred while defending the region against a rebellious former faujdar of Chausa.
+The attack was orchestrated due to animosity from Moatsim Khan, the faujdar of Ghazipur.

+The rebels looted villages like Seorai, Bareji, Gorasara, and Maniya, destroying property and desecrating Seorai's old mosque.
+Bahrmand Khan and his companions, including Sheikh Dayanatullah, Muhammad Hamza, and Muhammad Sultan, sacrificed their lives to protect the region.

+The event deeply grieved Muhammad Dindar Khan, who documented the incident in a Persian "Mahzarnama" addressed to the emperor.
+Today, the Deendar Shamsi Museum and Library preserves this document, along with the legacy of Bahrmand Khan's bravery, as reflected in the five graves at Seorai's Kuttul Khan Mosque.

 British period

 Dildarnagar's original name was Deendarnagar, derived from its founder, Raja Deendar Khan.
 Regional pronunciations led in 1838 to a British officer writing the name as Dildarnagar.
 Dildarnagar was made a town in 1879, after Dildarnagar Junction Railway Station was built by the British Government in 1862.
 Fatehpur Bazaar was originally a market of Usia village but in the 1890s it was added to Dildarnagar.

 Demographics

 The town is home to about 28,913, among them 15,034 (52%) are male and 13,879 (48%) are female.
 97% of the whole population are from general caste, 3% are from schedule caste and 0% are schedule tribes.
 The child (under 6 years old) population of Dildarnagar is 12%, among them 53% are boys and 47% are girls.
 There are 4,200 households in the city and an average of 7 people live in every family.
 Population of the city has increased by 14.8% in the last years.
 In the 2001 census, the total population here were about 25 thousand.
 Female population growth rate of the city is 14.4% which is -0.8% lower than male population growth rate of 15.2%.
 General caste population has increased by 19%; Schedule caste population has decreased by -43.8% and child population has decreased by -14.8% in the city since the last census.
 Dildarnagar has 22% (6,426) population engaged in either main or marginal works.
 34% of the male and 8% of the female population are working population.
 24% of the total male population are main (full time) workers and 10% are marginal (part time) workers.
 For women, 6% of the total female population are main and 2% are marginal workers.

 During Mughal empire the family of Dildarnagar had many soldiers who lived in the fort or in the town of Dildarnagar but some of the soldiers also lived in other villages.
 After the declining of Mughals the number of soldiers in Dildarnagar also declined.
-There were also many perchents in the town.
+There were also many merchants in the town.